VCCRI/TrioSim/README.md

 * In this step, VCF files for the trio are generated based on Parental VCF Generator and Offspring VCF generator of TrioSim.
 * It has features to spike-in de novo mutations(from denovo-db) in the VCF file of the offspring.
-* VCF file from denovo-db is provided in data_files directory and will be automatically used by TrioSim script.
+* VCF file from denovo-db is provided in data_files directory (from install_dependencies.sh) and will be automatically used by TrioSim script.

 **2. Generate trio BAM files**